Raz0rGithub/Wetland-CH4/README.md

 * In-situ Sites - A series of graphics, documents, and tables used to develop the sites.html page.
 * Yearly Fluxes - The processed geojson outputs used in creating MapBox Styles used in the home.html globe visualisation.
 * Misc:
-  * Data 1, Data 2, Data 3 - Template folders containing data and results produced in the first, second, and third interations of the website.
+  * Data 1, Data 2, Data 3 - Folders for data and results of the first, second, and third interations of the site.
   * colorbarold.png - An older, linear colorbar.